-K. ENTIRE CONTRACT
+J. ENTIRE CONTRACT

 - (1) The contract shall contain a provision regarding what constitutes the entire contract between the company and the owner.
-No document may be included by reference. - (2) If the application is to be a part of the contract, the entire contract provision shall state that the application is a part of the contract.
-All statements made by the applicant for the issuance of the contract shall, in the absence of fraud, be deemed representations and not warranties.
+No document shall be included by reference. - (2) If the application is to be a part of the contract, the entire contract provision shall state that the application is a part of the contract.
+All statements made by the applicant for the issuance of the contract shall, in the absence of fraud, be deemed representations and not warranties. - (3) The "entire contract" provision shall not include any reference to the prospectus.

 Drafting Note: These standards are modified, as required or permitted by law, to enable fraternals to implement their respective articles and bylaws.
-See Appendix B.
+See Appendix A.

-L. EVIDENCE OF SURVIVAL
+K. EVIDENCE OF SURVIVAL